Avi-Rathod/helmproj/templates/sas-bases/examples/sas-prepull/README.md

 2. If there are no other SAS Viya platform deployments in other namespaces in the cluster, execute `kubectl delete -f $deploy/site-config/sas-prepull/add-prepull-cr-crb.yaml` to remove the ClusterRole and ClusterRoleBinding from the cluster.
-If there are other SAS Viya platform deployments in other namespaces in the cluster, execute `kubectl delete clusterrolebinding sas-prepull-v2-{{ .values.NAMESPACE }} -n {{ .values.NAMESPACE }}`, where {{ .values.NAMESPACE }} is the namespace of the deployment in which you want the ClusterRoleBinding removed.
+If there are other SAS Viya platform deployments in other namespaces in the cluster, execute `kubectl delete clusterrolebinding sas-prepull-v2-{{ .Values.NAMESPACE }} -n {{ .Values.NAMESPACE }}`, where {{ .Values.NAMESPACE }} is the namespace of the deployment in which you want the ClusterRoleBinding removed.

 ### Modify the Check Interval